karmaniverous/stan/.stan/system/stan.project.md

 - d.ts bundling: apply the alias plugin alongside `rollup-plugin-dts` in the types build to resolve `"@/..."` path aliases reliably.
 - The `stan.dist/` build is used for internal CLI testing (`npm run stan:build`) and is cleaned after build.

+## Filesystem helpers (policy)

+- Prefer fs-extra for filesystem convenience where appropriate:
+  - Directory creation via ensureDir() instead of Node mkdir({ recursive: true }).
+  - Existence checks via pathExists() instead of existsSync/try–catch.
+- Retain Node primitives where directory type/emptiness is explicitly required:
+  - stat() to determine file vs directory.
+  - readdir() for directory emptiness checks and listings.
+- Tests should continue to use Node primitives as needed for determinism.

 ## CLI defaults via configuration (cliDefaults)

 The CLI honors phase‑scoped defaults when flags are omitted.
 Precedence is:
 - Flags > cliDefaults > built‑ins.

 Schema (all keys optional):